HL7/davinci-dtr/src/pagecontent/specification__behaviors__requesting_additional_information_from_the_user.md

 Payers may have requirements on how questions are presented to users.
 To allow for this, payers MAY supply Questionnaire resources that conform to the [Advanced Rendering Questionnaire Profile](http://build.fhir.org/ig/HL7/sdc/sdc-questionnaire-render.html) as definded in Structure Data Capture.
 The DTR application SHALL use the `rendering-style` and `rendering-xhtml` properties provided if the `rendering-styleSensitive` extension property is `true`.
 If the `rendering-styleSensitive` extension property is not present or `false` the DTR application SHOULD use `rendering-style` and `rendering-xhtml` properties.

 #### Rendering Questionnaire items without specified styles
 Payers are not required to provide Questionnaires that conform to the Advanced Rendering Questionnaire Profile.
 When a Questionnaire is provided that does not conform to this profile, it is at the discretion of the DTR application to chose a reasonable presentation of the questions that require user input.
+The DTR application SHALL use the appropriate input mechanism depending on the `item.type`.
+Additionally, the DTR application SHALL support `item.answerValueSet`, `item.answerOption` and `item.initial` if provided.

 ### Provider Attestation
 There may be cases where the CQL provided by a payer was unable to locate information on a patient that is present in the EHR system.
 This may be due to the information existing in unstructured notes where it is not able to be easily retrieved by CQL, or it may be in a location that the CQL did not expect.
 To reduce the burden on the users of the application, DTR provides a mechanism for the user to attest that the information exists in the patient's record, without specifying the exact value or location of the information.